Ocean's: Origin

-The Ocean's film series was inspired by the 1960 heist film Ocean's 11 directed by Lewis Milestone and starring five of the Rat Pack: Peter Lawford, Frank Sinatra, Dean Martin, Sammy Davis Jr., and Joey Bishop.
+The Ocean's film series was inspired by and based on the 1960 heist film Ocean's 11.
+Directed by Lewis Milestone, with a script co-written by Harry Brown and Charles Lederer, from an original story and screenplay by George Clayton Johnson and Jack Golden Russell; the movie starred five of the Rat Pack: Peter Lawford, Frank Sinatra, Dean Martin, Sammy Davis Jr., and Joey Bishop.

 Films

 Ocean's Eleven (2001)

 Master thief Danny Ocean (George Clooney), just out of prison, plans an elaborate Las Vegas three-casino-heist to win back his ex-wife, Tess (Julia Roberts).
 To that end, he recruits ten other thieves and con men to pull off the complex job, eventually stealing US$160 million.

 Ocean's Twelve (2004)

 Ocean's crew is blackmailed by the casino owner they stole from—Terry Benedict (Andy Garcia)—into paying him just over $198 million (their loot plus interest).
 The team is given two weeks to come up with the money so they travel to Europe to execute three heists.

 Ocean's Thirteen (2007)

 Ocean and his crew plan to rig a new casino's opening night to inflict ruinous losses after its ruthless owner Willy Bank (Al Pacino) double-crosses one of the gang, with plans to ruin his life.